nusnishat/e-commerce-admin-website/README.md

 ## Features

+-**Dashboard:** A centralized view that provides an overview of key metrics, such as total sales, active orders, and customer statistics.
+The dashboard includes charts and graphs to visualize data trends, offering admins quick insights into the performance of the store.
 - **Product Management:** Admins can view a list of products, including their images, descriptions, and prices.
 The interface allows for easy management of the product catalog.
 - **Order Management:** The order management section provides a detailed view of customer orders, including order codes, customer details, total amounts, and payment methods.
 - **Customer Management:** Admins can view customer details and manage customer information as needed.